Miloš Kocić: Professional

 On January 25, 2014, Kocić announced through his Twitter feed that he had started a goalkeeping academy in Toronto and had retired from soccer for family reasons.
 In 2019, he returned to play in the Canadian Soccer League with the Serbian White Eagles.
 He re-signed with the White Eagles for the 2021 season.

 International

 In 2003 and 2004, Kocić played for the Serbia and Montenegro U19 side coached by Miodrag Martać and in 2004 he featured for the Serbia and Montenegro U21 side coached by Red Star Belgrade legend Vladimir Petrović.

 Personal life

 Kocić graduated from Loyola University Maryland with a degree in International Business.
-His surname is often misspelled as Kočić.